chris-lovejoy/site/_posts/04 Self Management Productivity/2025-01-27-personal-ai-coach.md

 Since then, I've had a conversation with it around once a week.
 Anywhere between 3 and 30 minutes.
 More often than not, it gives me tangible new perspectives or action items.
 I ask it about anything from defining my strategy for the next month to planning out my anniversary to responding to a professional opportunity.

-Here's an excerpt from a conversation my friend James had with his version of the coach:

-{% include embed/video.html src="assets/media/Example-AI-Coach-Usage.mp4" %}

 ---